What is slipped capital femoral epiphysis?

 How is slipped capital femoral epiphysis diagnosed?

 Your child’s doctor will talk with you and your child about their symptoms.
-He or she may watch your child’s gait (how they walk).
+The doctor may watch your child’s gait (how they walk).
 Your doctor may order X-rays of your child’s pelvis and thigh.

 Can slipped capital femoral epiphysis be prevented or avoided?